-Here you are using slower shutter speeds, which means longer exposures and a tripod is a must.
-Also a remote or cable shutter release would be an asset, but not absolutely essential.
+Here you are using slower shutter speeds, which means longer exposures and a tripod may be essential.
+Also, a remote shutter release would be an asset, but not absolutely essential.
 You can use the on-camera timer facility to restrict camera movement

-There are many different coloured backgrounds you could use, but you need to be careful here as the wrong background will no doubt be in detriment to your subject, so I would advise you to start with a piece of black velvet and get enough to stand your subject on and to use as a backdrop.
-Black velvet is best to start with as it does not reflect light.
+There are many different coloured backgrounds you could use, but you need to be careful here as the wrong background will no doubt be in detriment to your subject so I would advise you to start with a piece of black or white velvet and get enough to stand your subject on and to use as a backdrop.
+Velvet is best to start with as it does not reflect light.
 And the last thing you want is reflections in your Still Life.
 It will also help to give your subjects that 3D appearance.

 This is where your artistic side comes to the fore and you are really only limited by your own imagination.
 Try one item only at first till you get your camera and the light and the distance right.
 Then you can start to add other items and mix and match and create a story with your subjects.

 You might like to add some things that belonged to a deceased member of the family or a family pet that had to be laid to rest.

 Think about the colour, shapes, form and surface textures of the items you are photographing.
 If they include glass items, another reason not to use on-camera flash, due to the reflections.
 The possibilities here are almost endless and as I said, you are only governed by the limits of your own imagination.

 It is up to you how you approach your subject, but to start with I would suggest a position just above the height of your items and at an angle of say, 90 degrees to the angle of the ambient light and position your light reflector on the shaded side of the object/s or in the manner in which it will provide you with the best secondary light.